-If development candidates are identified and advance in clinical research, the Astellas OSSA Agreement contains provisions related to shared development roles between the Company and Astellas, and opportunities for the Company to co-invest and/or co-promote under certain conditions.
-In the case of molecules taken forward solely by Astellas, the Company would receive development and regulatory milestones of \$25 to \$35 million per product, up to \$250 million for all products, except under certain scenarios, commercial milestones of up to \$200 million, and royalties that range from a mid-single digit level to low double-digits.
-In the event of co-investment by the Company and approvals in certain indications, the Company would receive royalties ranging from mid-to-high double digits (not to exceed an incremental rate in the mid-twenties).
+If development candidates are identified and advance in clinical research, the Astellas OSSA Agreement contains provisions related to shared development roles between Cytokinetics and Astellas, and opportunities for Cytokinetics to co-invest and/or co-promote under certain conditions.
+In the case of molecules taken forward solely by Astellas, Cytokinetics would receive development and regulatory milestones of \$25 to \$35 million per product, up to \$250 million for all products, except under certain scenarios, commercial milestones of up to \$200 million, and royalties that range from a mid-single digit level to low double-digits.
+In the event of co-investment by Cytokinetics and approvals in certain indications, Cytokinetics would receive royalties ranging from mid-to-high double digits (not to exceed an incremental rate in the mid-twenties).